State-certified general real estate appraiser

 Education and experience requirements

-Before you are eligible to become a state-certified general real estate appraiser, you must meet all of the following education and experience requirements.
+To be eligible you must meet all of the following education and experience requirements.

 Education

-To be eligible to take the examination, you must successfully complete:
+To be eligible to take the exam, you must have:

 Subject Hours required